xavierzaidane/tokengecko/README.md

 ---

-## 📄 License
+## License

 MIT License.
-Designed with ❤️ for the AI developer community.
+For the AI developer community.